fivetran/terraform-provider-fivetran/docs/guides/schema_setup.md

 ## Set up connector schedule configuration

--> Schedule should depend on schema resource to enable connector **after** schema changes apply.
+-> The schedule should depend on the schema resource to enable the connector **after** the schema changes are applied.

 ```hcl
 resource "fivetran_connector_schedule" "my_connector_schedule" {